-Life Insurance Awareness Month may have come and gone, but it’s still a good time to consider how term life insurance can help you reach your financial goals.
+September is Life Insurance Awareness Month, so it’s the perfect time to consider how term life insurance can help you reach your financial goals.
 While we all plan to be around for our families, no one knows what tomorrow will bring.
 That’s why life insurance is a critical safety net to have in place.

 Having the right amount of life insurance isn’t about you.
 It’s about protecting those who depend on you financially — partner, spouse or children — after you’re gone.
 The benefit can help ensure your loved ones could pay the bills and enjoy a similar lifestyle without you.

 Here are five facts about term life insurance everyone should know:

 Term life insurance is a contract between you and an insurance company and is designed to pay your beneficiaries a set amount if you die during the term, as long as you continue paying the monthly premium.

 You can have multiple life policies, such as a plan offered at work and one purchased on your own.
 Employer-provided life insurance may only be one or two times your annual salary, which typically isn’t enough for workers who have a family.
 And if you leave your job, your coverage ends.